nickcernis/wptools/readme.md

 // => (Promise, resolves to string) The latest version of the given plugin from the WP.org API. e.g. '3.0.1'.

 wptools.plugin.getHeader("Tested up to", "/path/to/local/readme.txt");
-wpt.plugin.getHeader("WC tested up to", "/path/to/local/plugin.php");
+wptools.plugin.getHeader("WC tested up to", "/path/to/local/plugin.php");
 // => (string) The given header value from the specified plugin file.

 wptools.version.testedUpTo({ version: "4.5.3", tested: "4.5" });